Zeyad-Gamal/Project-12-deep-learning/README.md

 # Project Title: Russian Handwritten Letter Recognition

-### ➖ Convolutional neural network (CNN) model that can accurately recognize handwritten letters from the         Russian alphabet.
+#### Convolutional neural network (CNN) model that can accurately recognize handwritten letters from the Russian alphabet.
+#### Utilized the Russian Handwritten Letters dataset, which includes images of handwritten letters and their corresponding labels